 Images of Lord Krishna are also carried around the city in processions accompanied by joyous crowds of followers and musical troupes.
-Along the lanes of old Kathmandu people display framed pictures of Krishna showing various episodes of his unique life.
+Along the lanes of old Kathmandu people display framed pictures of Krishna showing various episodes of his amazing life.

 Please visit our trade site for Visit Nepal 2020 notices and all trade updates.